 Garlic, nettles, and turmeric are three of the most common herbs I see recommended for seasonal allergy support.
-However, they never seemed to make much of a difference for me.
+However, they never made much of a difference for me.

-It wasn’t until I really dug deep into the study of herbalism that I discovered herbs that worked better.
-I had to learn to think like an herbalist for best results!
-I had some luck using fresh nettles (as in, fresh nettle stings) and although it worked great for me in a pinch, it’s not very fun.
-Mullein flower and leaf tea also helped to some extent, but personally I have better results using mullein for dry, nagging coughs in the winter than for seasonal allergies.
+It wasn’t until I really dug deep into herbalism that I discovered herbs that work better.
+I had to learn to think like an herbalist for the best results!
+I had some luck using fresh nettles.
+Traditionally, fresh nettles applied to arthritic joints were used to bring some pain relief.
+I discovered while I was working in the garden that brushing against a nettle plant dries up my allergies within minutes.
+Although it works great for me in a pinch, it’s not very fun.
+Mullein flower and leaf tea also helped to some extent, but personally, I have better results using mullein for dry, nagging coughs in the winter than for seasonal allergies.

 Eventually, I found three herbs that became my go-to herbs for allergy season.
 These are three herbs that I don’t often see anyone talking about when it comes to this category, but they happen to be my favorites!